sjaehn/BChoppr/README.md

 ## Acknowledgments
-* Thanks to LAM for translation
+* Thanks to LAM and sahaathyva for translation

 ## Links